abikesa/feminism/kitabo/ensi/_build/html/_sources/act3/part2/part2_1.md

 width: 1
 height: 1
 ---
 _Fruitful exchange with Duncan_.
 He shared Azawi's "Masavu" & was perplexed at how much it taken a hold of him.
 On listening to it, I immediately recognized the enchanting chord progression & dynamics of Chi-Lites "Have you seen her".
-When you go beneath the superficial difference between these two songs, you'll unconver their essence: the archetypal chord progression `I-iii-IV (or vi)-V`, absence of the strong dissonances in the more tragic `ii7b5-V7-i` arc.
-They are both romantic through & through in the emotional arcs & subject matter: somethin' 'bout a girl
+When you go beneath the superficial difference between these two songs, you'll unconver their essence: the archetypal chord progression `ii-V7-I` & emotional arc "something about a girl"
 ```

 (abc-landing)=